War in Somalia (2006–2009): Rise of the insurgency (February–April 2007)

 During the fierce fighting, the Ethiopian army reportedly engaged in the carpet bombing of neighborhoods.
 TFG President Abdullahi Yusuf announced in a radio address that "any place from which a bullet is fired, we will bombard it, regardless of whoever is there."
 The presence of Ethiopian troops reinforced the authoritarian behavior of the TFG.
 Time magazine reported that the battles raging in the Mogadishu at the time were 'some of the most savage fighting' the capital had ever experienced.
 An Ilyushin Il-76 military transport plane was struck by insurgent RPG fire on 9 March, and another Il-76 was shot down on 23 March while it was taking off from Mogadishu airport.
 The bodies of ENDF troops were dragged through the streets during the fighting for the city and an Ethiopian helicopter gunship was shot down by Somali fighters using portable surface-to-air missiles.

 By April, a third of Mogadishu's buildings were in ruins along with much of the city's modest economic infrastructure.
 According to Kenyan journalist Salim Lone, ENDF and TFG forces deliberately blockaded the delivery of urgently needed humanitarian supplies and food in an attempt to 'terrify and intimidate' civilians associated with those challenging the military occupation.
+The European Union dispatched a letter to Abdullahi Yusuf criticizing the bombardment of civilians areas, the TFG's blockade of humanitarian aid and the pillaging of relief supplies by TFG forces.
+The EU demanded that the TFG put an end to what it described as, "unacceptable practices".
 The Ethiopians characterized the violence in this period as being part of a 'final push' against the rebels, but the fierce fighting in Mogadishu during March and April 2007 failed to quell the growing insurgency.